 Some children (and adults) have more sensitive energy systems and as such are more affected by the energy fields of electrical devices.
 So, as ever with energy techniques, the good news is that you can do something about this!
 It doesn’t mean ban your children from being on screens, or give up your job because it involves being in front of a computer.
 Rather, learn how to keep your energy systems balanced so that you and they are more resilient to interacting with screens, and know what to do after using screens in order to minimise the negative effect and to evolve the energy systems into full health, resiliency and vitality.

 What happens when you sit in front of a screen for longer than your energy systems can hold?
-At first the Aura reaches out to the screen, assessing it and interacting with it.
-If you are reading information (such as a cooking recipe) then this interaction minimises as your Aura recognises that it has an electrical and electromagnetic energy, but isn’t sentient.
+At first the aura reaches out to the screen, assessing it and interacting with it.
+If you are reading information (such as a cooking recipe) then this interaction minimises as your aura recognises that it has an electrical and electromagnetic energy, but isn’t sentient.
 The energy from the screen can still freeze your electrical energy around your eyes but often just moving away from the screen and moving through your daily life (in this case making the recipe that you have just looked up), your energy fields will adjust themselves back to coherence.
 This is much more likely if you are in a good place of organisation and resiliency in the first place.

-Meanwhile, the cross-over patterns in the body increasingly become more and more homolateral, the ability to process neurologically also becomes compromised and after a while, the ability to stay grounded or with the correct polarity also becomes compromised.
+Meanwhile, the cross-over patterns in the body increasingly become more and more homolateral, the ability to process neurologically becomes compromised and after a while, the ability to stay grounded or with the correct polarity also becomes problematic.
 Time after time, I see a child with a dynamic, vibrant, connected energy system, sink and sink when involved with a screen until they look like someone who is managing a chronic illness.

-Without energy techniques, the patterns do eventually rebuild, taking anything from a 30 minutes to a few hours, but meanwhile you are managing a child who is feeling dreadful.
+Without energy techniques, the patterns do eventually rebuild, taking anything from 30 minutes to a few hours, but meanwhile you are managing a child who is feeling dreadful.
 This can show up as them being hyperactive, restless, exhausted, moody.
 Does any of this sound familiar?
 And how about if you think about yourself, at the end of day on a computer?